PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 We will add examples of use cases here over the next few days.
 If you're still not sure of the best replacement after reading this guide, please [contact us](mailto:vle-support@york.ac.uk) to discuss your particular use case.

+You can also consult the guide to [choosing the right web platform for your content](https://www.york.ac.uk/staff/essentials/communications-marketing-brand/web-digital/platforms/.)

 !!!
 Tip

     Do not use non-supported external tools; there is no University support available, and they have not been assessed for data security, service reliability or accessibility compliance.
 This poses a risk to users.